GFite/purplepaper/finx-io/src/pages/blog/01-finx-history/index.md

 In this very frontier-like time that we find ourselves, it might be easy to look at some of the effects of ERC20 and say "that can't possibly be right!
 There must be something silly afoot."
 I challenge you to look at it from another direction:

-When we see Stablecoin returning annual yields of 20% or more, I challenge you to consider that perhaps the capital pools simply haven't leveled off yet, and - more importantly - it appears that the waste in our existing financial system has parasitically sucked all the returns out of the market.
+When we see Stablecoin returning annual yields of 20% or more, perhaps the capital pools simply haven't leveled off yet, and - more importantly - it appears that the waste in our existing financial system has parasitically sucked all the returns out of the market.

 Necessity really is the mother of invention, don't you think?